 - The school is accredited by the Northwest Accreditation Commission (NWAC) a division of AdvancEd.

-Discharge planning: At Acadia Montana, we place a premium on preparing young people to maintain and build upon the success that they have made with us long after they have completed their time on our campus.
+At Acadia Montana, we place a premium on preparing young people to maintain and build upon the success that they have made with us long after they have completed their time at our center.
 To support this effort, planning for a young person’s discharge to the community begins at the time of admission and continues throughout his or her treatment stay.
 Discharge planning is done as a cooperative effort between the treatment team, the resident and his or her parents or legal guardians.
 If applicable, the discharge planning process may also include the young person’s community case manager, probation officer, or other relevant professional.